mahadevxo/MLX-Torch-Performance-Apple-Silicon/README.md

-# MLX vs Torch Performance Comparison on Apple Silicon
+# MLX, Core ML and Torch Performance on Apple Silicon
-MLX vs PyTorch Performance on Apple Silicon
+MLX vs PyTorch Performance on Apple Silicon for Training Core ML vs PyTorch Performance on Apple Silicon for Inference

 ## Introduction